Youth Services – Children

 Reading Buddies

-During each Reading Buddies session, young readers are partnered with a Teen Advisory Board volunteer.
-Together, buddies choose books, find a cozy spot in the library, and take turns reading aloud.
+During each Reading Buddies session, young readers will be partnered with a Teen Advisory Board volunteer.
+Together, buddies will choose books, find a cozy spot in the library and take turns reading aloud.
 This program is for new, aspiring readers as well as kids looking to practice their reading skills.
+HVL Youth Services staff will be available to assist and encourage.

 Recommended for students in grades K-3.